Open-EO/openeo-r-client/README.md

 conn %>% downloadJob(job_id)
 ```

-Notes: if you are running the openeo-r-backend as backend solution for testing, then please use the optional parameter `rbackend=TRUE`, when calling `connect`.
-The current openeo-r-backend differs from the strict openeo API in terms of some trailing slashes "/".
-This is adressed when setting `rbackend=TRUE`.
-Alternatively set `conn$is_rserver = TRUE` after `connect`.

 ## Additional Examples
 If you are interested, you can have a look at some example scripts that were used during the Proof-of-Concept under [examples](https://github.com/Open-EO/openeo-r-client/tree/master/examples) to get a feeling, how to use the package.